History of the Jews in Livorno: Relations with other Sephardim

 The rabbinate of Livorno was widely known for its scholarship, as it attracted new learned members from the East, and had connections with the Sephardim of Amsterdam and London.
 Many merchants also devoted themselves to study, taking up medicine, astronomy, philosophy, and the classics.
 Through its connection with the East, Livorno was always a center for cabalists, especially at the time of the Shabbethaian controversies.
 In the 19th century, cabalists and mystics still found support in the city.

 The Livorno community served as a link between the Spanish and Portuguese Jews and the Eastern Sephardi and Mizrahi communities of the Arab Mediterranean nations.
 It was a clearing house of traditions between the two groups.
 For example, its musical and cantorial tradition, though related to those of other Spanish and Portuguese communities, was influenced by Jewish communities all around the Mediterranean, to whom in turn the Livorno tradition was exported.
 Many merchants maintained a presence in both Livorno and North African countries such as Tunisia.
 Those who settled permanently in the Ottoman Empire retained their Tuscan or Italian nationality, so as to have the benefit of the Ottoman Capitulations.
-In Tunisia there was a community of Juifs Portugais, or L'Grana (Livornese), separate from, and (of course) regarding itself as superior to, the native Tunisian Jews (Tuansa).
+In Tunisia there was a community of Juifs Portugais, or L'Grana (Livornese), separate from, and regarding itself as superior to, the native Tunisian Jews (Tuansa).
 Smaller Jewish communities of the same kind (not exclusively Livornese) existed in other countries, such as Syria, where they were known as Señores Francos.
 They generally were not numerous enough to establish their own synagogues, instead meeting for prayer in each other's houses.

 Many Jews also emigrated to Algeria, Egypt, France and Libya in order to capitalise on their nations' foreign investment.
 In some cases, such as the Mendoza and the Mosseri family, whole families moved, thus contributing to development of Jewish communities in primarily Islamic states.